ryanelian/instapack/books/dev-spa-vue.md

 For this tutorial, we will be using ASP.NET Core MVC 2.0 to serve as the web server of the app.
 Install [.NET Core SDK 2.0](https://www.microsoft.com/net/download/core)

-instapack requires [Node.js LTS or 8](https://nodejs.org/en/download) to function.
-Install if you have not done so, then using the command line, type: `npm install -g instapack`
+instapack requires [the latest Node.js LTS](https://nodejs.org/en/download) to function.
+Install if you have not done so; using the command line, type: `npm install -g instapack`

 Verify instapack has been installed successfully by typing `ipack --version`.